The Little Nyonya: Plot

 When her family forces her into marriage with Charlie Zhang for business benefits, Juxiang escapes, only to be kidnapped by traffickers.
 Yousuke rescues her, and they elope to Singapore where they operate a photography studio.
 Their happiness is cut short when Yousuke returns to Japan to visit his father and is drafted into the Japanese army during WWII.
 Juxiang struggles alone, raising their daughter Yueniang with help from Chen Sheng.
 When Yousuke finally returns after deserting the army, war erupts in Singapore, and both he and Juxiang die, leaving Yueniang orphaned.

 Yueniang, mirroring her mother’s beauty and resilience, is taken in by her grandmother Wang Tianlan (Xiang Yun) and her loyal servant Ah Tao (Ng Hui).
-She learns Peranakan traditions in the house, and faces the same mistreatment her mother endured at the hands of her relatives, especially from Huang Zhenzhu (Eelyn Kok), her cruel and envious elder cousin, and Huang Yuzhu (Joanne Peh), her kind-hearted younger cousin who suffers due to family expectations.
+She learns Peranakan traditions in the house, and faces the same mistreatment her mother endured at the hands of her relatives, especially from Huang Zhenzhu (Eelyn Kok), her cruel and envious elder cousin, Huang Tianbao (Andie Chen), the Huang's only heir and Lin Guihua (Lin Meijiao), who despises her so much, except Huang Yuzhu (Joanne Peh), her kind-hearted younger cousin who suffers due to family expectations.

 Yueniang catches the eye of Chen Xi (Qi Yuwu), Chen Sheng’s nephew, who pretends to be a chauffeur to befriend her.
 They fall in love, but the Huang family plans to marry Chen Xi to one of Yueniang’s cousins.
 Despite his determination, Chen Xi is tricked into an engagement with Yuzhu, while Yueniang is forced to marry a butcher-turned-gangster, Liu Yidao (Yao Wenlong).
 Yidao, impressed by Yueniang’s strength, respects her, and they become sworn siblings instead of husband and wife.